HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 turn.
 While you have 0 hit points during that extra turn, taking damage causes death saving throw failures as normal, and three death saving throw failures can still kill you.
-When the extra turn ends, you fall unconscious if you still have 0 hit points.\
+When the extra turn ends, you fall unconscious if you still have 0 hit points.<br/>
 Once you use this feature, you can’t use it again until you finish a long rest.